Politics

 Related image

 Peter Langkjær Madsen is a Danish engineer and entrepreneur.
 In 2008 he co-founded Copenhagen Suborbitals with architect Kristian von Bengtson.
 It is the world’s only manned amateur space programme.
 Since its inception the company has flown two mock space capsules and five home-built rockets, and this summer sees the launch of its ‘Nexø II’ rocket.
-Madsen left Copenhagen Suborbitals in 2014 to found Rocket Madsen Space Lab ApS at an abandoned shipyard in Refshaleøen, Copenhagen.
+Madsen left Copenhagen Suborbitals in 2014 to found Rocket Madsen Space Lab ApS at a shipyard in Refshaleøen, Copenhagen.

 What happened?